bldr-io/bldr/docs/creating-a-block.rst

 4. Create a Block class
 -----------------------

-All of bldr, and the official extensions follow `PSR-4`_ (as well as all the other PSR's, and most, if not all, of the bylaws).
+All of bldr, and the official extensions follow `PSR-4`_ (as well as all the other applicable PSR's, and most, if not all, of the bylaws).
 With that, create your directory structure and your Block class:

 .. code-block:: shell